annabansi/elm_drupal_block/README.md

 #### Embed JavaScript to Block

-Unfortunately there is no command for generating Drupal libraries, so we have to create it manually.
+Unfortunately there is no command for generating Drupal libraries, so we have to create the file manually.

 Add `/elm_drupal_block/elm_drupal_block.libraries.yml` file with the following content: